 Although it’s tempting to dive right into the plethora of social media sites out there, to achieve social media success, it’s important to develop a strong social marketing plan first with goals and metrics that structure your efforts, and measure your progress and effectiveness.

-Developing a social media marketing plan is no different than developing any other strategy.
+Developing a social media marketing plan is no different from developing any other strategy.
 The basic components can be established by answering these simple questions:

 - Who are you targeting with your social marketing?